snototter/viren2d/docs/source/tutorial/basics.rst

 Know the Basics
 ---------------

 **How do I draw "stuff"?**
-   You simply :ref:`initialize a painter<tutorial-painter-usage>` and use its ``draw_...`` methods.
+   You need to :ref:`use a painter<tutorial-painter-usage>` and invoke its ``draw_...`` methods.